To protect you from COVID-19, we are offering a quick & easy remote intake process. Click here to learn more.

 The truck drivers themselves also have to obey many federal and state trucking regulations.
 One is the hours of service rule.
 This rule helps ensure truck drivers in West Virginia are not operating big rigs while drowsy or fatigued.
 The hours of service regulation limits truck drivers to a maximum of 11 on-duty hours in a single 14-hour workday.
 After 8 of these hours, the driver must take a 30-minute rest or sleeper berth break.
 A truck driver must fulfill a rest period of 10 hours before he or she can continue driving.
 In addition, truck drivers have an overarching maximum of 60 or 70 work hours in a 7- or 8-day period.
 Breaking the hours of service rule could lead to drowsy truck drivers and related accidents.

 In West Virginia, it is against the law for a motor vehicle driver to operate a car with a blood alcohol concentration (BAC) level of 0.08% or above.
 The state’s drunk driving law reduces the legal BAC for truck drivers and other commercial vehicle operators, however.
 A truck driver in West Virginia cannot operate a vehicle with a BAC at or above 0.04%.
-Cutting the legal BAC level in half discourages truck drivers from driving drunk.
+Cutting the legal BAC level in half discourages truck drivers from driving drunk and causing a drunk driving accident.
 This is critical due to how dangerous large, heavy big rigs are for others on the road.

 Trucking companies and cargo loaders must make sure trucks do not exceed federal weight and height restrictions.
 This is essential for the safe operation of the vehicle.
 A truck that is too heavy or unbalanced could be prone to rollovers, lost cargo loads and other disasters.
 They may also be too difficult for the driver to stop and maneuver.
 The West Virginia Department of Transportation outlines its legal size and weight limits for hauls.
 Exceeding these limits requires a special permit.
 An oversized load is one that exceeds 80,000 pounds.
 The FMCSA also has rules in place for proper load securement and transporting hazmat.